To apply, students must complete and submit the below application form to thinkAG@gov.sk.ca by May 1, 2018.

-The application form includes a few basic questions about the student and the accompanying teacher.
+The application form includes a few basic questions about the student and the accompanying teacher/mentor.
 Students must also provide a 300-350 word abstract for the research paper they are expected to write if selected to represent Saskatchewan.
 This abstract should introduce the country of focus, the key factor affecting food security, and propose a thesis statement.
 Guided instructions for research paper content can be found on The World Food Prize website.

 Criteria for the research paper can be found under the paper instructions on the World Food Prize website.

 Check out the papers written last year by the students who were selected to attend the Global Youth Institute: